ibrahemnaser/Nextjs-Tailwindcss_app/README.md

 [live demo](https://mobiely-ibrahemnaser.vercel.app/)

-This is a nextjs mobile website styled with tailwind css
+This is a Next.js mobile website styled with Tailwind CSS

-It is fully responsive and desinged with mobile-first approach
+It is fully responsive and designed with a mobile-first approach